KerorinNorthFox/osu-framework-wiki-ja/Transforms-and-tweening.md

 A relatively extensive toolchain exists for applying transforms to `Drawable`s.
-This includes not only the ability to perform common visual adjustments (fade, scale, rotate, colour), but also the ability to arbitrarily perform transforms on any property.
+This includes not only the ability to perform common visual adjustments (fade, scale, rotate, colour), but also the ability to arbitrarily perform transforms on any field/property belonging to the `Drawable`.

 Internally, transforms are a state machine which is build using `TransformSequence`.
 Multiple transforms can be chained and nested.
 This page attempts to provide a starting point for understanding how transforms can be used, but there should be plenty of room for exploration beyond this guide via experimentation.